 Career Services offers counseling throughout the calendar year to students.
 The career development process encourages you to explore career path possibilities, enhance self-discovery, develop your own self-identity, gain confidence, and make decisions about the directions you will take along your career path.
 This is a collaborative process between you and your career counselor/adviser.
 The primary responsibility of your career counselor/adviser is to encourage your own personal growth and development while respecting your freedom of choice and your privacy.

-Make an appointment by calling 212.229.1324 or going online to Career Successlink.
+Make an appointment by going online to Career Successlink.
 Appointments can be made to discuss a variety of career topics.

 Career counseling/advising takes six basic forms depending on the nature of the interaction.

 Duration: 30 minutesAdvance appointment requiredTypical topics: Clarifying your career interests, skills, and values; aligning your interests with a major.
 Assessments are reviewed in a follow-up session (2nd appointment).

 Duration: 30 minutesAdvance appointment requiredTypical topics: Résumé, curriculum vitae, and cover letter reviews.